python/typing/docs/spec/qualifiers.rst

 Consuming metadata
 ^^^^^^^^^^^^^^^^^^

-Ultimately, the responsibility of how to interpret the metadata (if at all) is the responsibility of the tool or library encountering the ``Annotated`` type.
+Ultimately, deciding how to interpret the metadata (if at all) is the responsibility of the tool or library encountering the ``Annotated`` type.
 A tool or library encountering an ``Annotated`` type can scan through the metadata to determine if they are of interest